-Academic Eligibility Standards
+Academic and Attendance Eligibility Standards

 - For the purpose of senior privileges, a student is classified as a senior if that student is scheduled in all required courses for graduation in June of that school year and eligible for senior class ranking. - A senior is eligible for senior privileges on the first day of school in his/her senior year if he/she has an overall academic average of 80% for his/her junior year (list provided by guidance office) and if he/she has signed and returned a senior privilege contract.
 Students that fail to submit this contract by the first Monday of the new school year will not gain privileges until the next list is generated at the 5 week marking period. - Seniors academic averages will be surveyed every five weeks.
 Seniors with overall academic averages of 80% or greater and who have a passing grade of 65 in all classes will be eligible for senior privileges.
-Any classes with incompletes will suspend privileges until the incompletes are resolved. - For the purpose of verifying that seniors' academic average and passing grade meet the criteria listed in #3 above, the Guidance Office will provide a complete listing of seniors' averages to the staff. - Seniors may not earn back their privileges until the next report card or progress report is distributed (approximately five weeks.)
+Any classes with incompletes will suspend privileges until the incompletes are resolved. - For the purpose of verifying that seniors' academic average and passing grade meet the criteria listed in #3 above, the Guidance Office will provide a complete listing of seniors' averages to the staff. - Seniors that have reached stage 4 of the Attendance Guidelines in any class are not eligible for senior privileges. - Seniors may not earn back their privileges until the next report card or progress report is distributed (approximately five weeks.)